 According to a report from WRAP, the average UK household wastes around £700 per year on food waste.
 That’s equivalent to 4.5 million tonnes of food that could have been eaten.

 Reducing food waste at home might be easier than you think.
 Try our tips to help you throw less away and save money each year.

 Tips to reduce food wastage at home

-- Food is usually edible after the “best before” date so check it before throwing it away.
+Food is usually still edible after its “best before” date, so check it before throwing it away.
 If an item has a “use by” date, however, you’ll need to consume it before this date.

 Read our guide on batch cooking for more ways to save.